-Fig. 31 shows a photograph of the equipment.
-For a comprehensive technical description of the Spectrometer and the Level Recorder, reference should be made to their respective manuals.
+For a comprehensive technical description of the Spectrometer, the Microphone Amplifier, the Frequency Analyzer and the Level Recorder, reference should be made to their respective manuals.
 However, a brief outline of their basic principles is given in the following paragraphs.